« International Conference on Conceptual Structures | Main | Community Modelling with System Dynamics »

 In my invited talk at ICCS 2005, I presented a conceptual model of the Web, which distinguishes between the Syntactic Web, the Semantic Web, and the Pragmatic Web.

 The Syntactic Web consists of interrelated syntactic information resources, such as documents and web pages linked by HTML references.
-These resources describe many different domains.
+These resources describe many different

 The Semantic Web consists of a collection of semantic resources about the Syntactic Web, mainly in the form of ontologies.
 The ontologies contain semantic networks of concepts, relations, and rules that define the meaning of particular information resources.